 But why decades later?
 Asbestos-related diseases like mesothelioma have a long dormancy stage.
 This rare, aggressive, and fatal cancer forms on the protective lining of the lungs, abdomen, testicles, or heart, but can lay dormant for decades before developing.
 There is currently no cure for mesothelioma, but there are treatment options available to reduce symptoms and help improve someone’s quality of life.

 Mesothelioma is a direct cause of asbestos exposure.
 Unfortunately, during its early stages, it is commonly mistaken for minor ailments or illnesses.
 The symptoms of mesothelioma typically persist for months or even years before a patient may be properly diagnosed.
-This is why, if you believe you have been exposed to asbestos fibers as a railroad worker, it's important for you to undergo regular medical monitoring and screening.
+This is why, if you believe you have been exposed to asbestos fibers as a railroad worker, you need to undergo regular medical monitoring and screening.
 This can improve your chances of obtaining an early diagnosis and enable you to start treatment right away.

 Symptoms and signs of mesothelioma typically include: